SmokeGuap/Backend-for-Note-App/README.md

 ## Used technologies

-- React
+- Express
-- React Router
+- Mongoose
 - GraphQL
-- Apollo Client
+- Apollo Server
-- Styled Components
+- JsonWebToken

 ## How to run